 Most lifetime pet insurance policies will cover your pet for the duration of its life however there may be changes in the policy as your pet gets older.
 For example, Perfect Pet charges a 15% co-payment on top of your fixed-fee excess once your pet turns 9 years old and insists that you pay a 20% co-payment on top of the fixed-fee excess you have selected (minimum of £69 unless you have a Regular policy with no excess selected) once your pet turns 9.
 A co-payment is an additional cost of the percentage of the veterinary fees, this is in addition to any excess.
 Like most pet insurance policies, lifetime pet insurance will not offer cover for any pre-existing conditions your pet has prior to taking out a new policy, but if your pet develops a new long term condition it will be covered.
 It may, however, be possible to take out pre-existing condition pet insurance.

 How much does lifetime pet insurance cost?

 The cost of lifetime pet insurance will vary depending on multiple factors such as the type, age and breed of your pet as well as where you live and if you have previously made any claims.
 In the below table, we have compared the cost of three lifetime pet insurance policies for a mixed-breed dog and cat.
 The table is designed to show what you can expect to pay for a lifetime policy each month but it can vary as each provider offers different features within its policy.

-Comparison table - lifetime pet cover for a 6-month-old puppy and kitten
+Comparison table - lifetime pet cover for a 1-year-old dog and cat

 |Vet fee cover